TOwInOK/shuller/README.md

 # Shuller

-This is LIB for fetching links from Rule34 and other sites which you can implemented
+Library to fetch links from Rule34 and other sites that can be implemented

 ## Example usage